In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 As with any supplement, it is important to speak with your doctor if you have any pre-existing medical conditions or concerns.

 Onion juice, when applied directly to the skin, may cause temporary irritation and burning (particularly of the eyes).
-Apply onion juice to a small patch of skin on your wrist prior to use on your scalp.
+Apply onion juice to a small patch of skin on your wrist before use on your scalp.
 This will give you an idea of how your body reacts to its use and whether you will have any issues with its use.

 Of course, if you are allergic to onion, avoid use, even if it is non-oral.